fbsamples/workplace-platform-samples/ThanksBot/README.md

 # Thanks Bot for Workplace

+Thanks Bot is a lightweight employee recognition tool for Workplace, which allows people to thank their peers in group posts and comments.
+Thanks Bot keeps track of recognition and alerts managers with a summary of recent recognition stats.

+*Thanks Bot requires **Read group content** and **Manage group content** permissions*

 ## Database Setup

 This bot uses a Postgres database for storing previous thanks events.
 To use the bot, create a database table with the following fields: